 Fortunately I’m going to get to continue working with her.
 I’ll get to see what she continues to accomplish.
 What if you followed her example?

-What if you signed up for coaching, followed instructions and got things done?
+What if you signed up for coaching, followed through and got things done?
 It really is that simple!